Omiyemi (Artisia) Green

 Background

-Omiyẹmi is the inaugural editor-in-chief of the Black Theatre Review (formerly Continuum: The Journal of African Diaspora Drama, Theatre and Performance), the VP for Professional Development for the Association for Theatre in Higher Education, and a W&M Provost Faculty Fellow.
-Her research is published in the Journal of American Drama and Theatre, the Journal of American Folklore, Continuum, the Stage Directors and Choreographers Society Journal Peer Review Section, the August Wilson Journal, August Wilson’s Pittsburgh Cycle: Critical Perspectives on the Plays (McFarland), and African American Culture: An Encyclopedia of People, Traditions, and Customs (Greenwood).
-She has forthcoming work in Theater Magazine, Applied Theatre and Racial Justice: Radical Imaginings for Just Communities (Routledge), and August Wilson in Context (Cambridge University Press).
+Omiyẹmi’s research is published in the Black Theatre Review, Theater, the Journal of American Drama and Theatre, the Journal of American Folklore, Continuum, the Stage Directors and Choreographers Society Journal Peer Review Section, the August Wilson Journal, August Wilson’s Pittsburgh Cycle: Critical Perspectives on the Plays (McFarland), Ashé: Ritual Poetics in African Diasporic Expression (Routledge), Voyages in Post-Colonial African and African Diasporic Theatre (Cambridge Scholars), and African American Culture: An Encyclopedia of People, Traditions, and Customs (Greenwood).
+She has forthcoming work in Applied Theatre and Racial Justice: Radical Imaginings for Just Communities (Routledge), and August Wilson in Context (Cambridge UP).

-Omiyẹmi is a graduate of Hampton City Public Schools, William & Mary (B.A. in psychology, 2000), and Virginia Commonwealth University (M.F.A. in theatre education, 2003).
+Omiyẹmi is a graduate of Hampton City Public Schools, William & Mary (B.A. in Psychology, 2000), and Virginia Commonwealth University (M.F.A. in Theatre Education, 2003).
 Before returning to William & Mary, Omiyẹmi was an associate professor of Communications, Media Arts, and Theatre at Chicago State University, and an Artist-in-Residence with the Black Cultural Center at Purdue University.
+Since the inception of the Theatre & Dance department in 1926 and the hiring of its first Black faculty member sixty years later, she is the first Black woman and alumna to achieve tenure and promotion to full professor in Theatre.